Bond ETF Meaning

 - US Treasury ETF – This type of ETFs includes the Treasury bonds issued by the US Government, these bear the minimum risk and hence the returns are also minimized owning to this.

 - Treasury Inflation-Protected Securities ETF – As the name suggests, this ETF protects the investors from an increase in inflation.
-The principal value of the fund increases or decreases in line with the Consumer Price Index (CPI) which means if the inflation shoots so will the value of the fund.
+The principal value of the fund increases or decreases in line with the CPI which means if the inflation shoots so will the value of the fund.

 #2 – Corporate Bond ETF